Ajith1993/MaxMin-CNN-_CIFAR10/README.md

 ## How to use it?

 The notebook is self explanatory.
 I coded this network in Google Colab.
-There are mentions of 2 h5 files which are the saved weights of the model .
+There are mentions of 2 h5 files which are the saved weights of the model which are not needed for training .

 ## Implementation